reymon359/how-to-live/advices/Don’t Live with Broken Windows/index.md

 ---
-name: "Don’t Live with Broken Windows"
+name: "Don’t live with broken windows"
 Categories: ['Mistakes', 'Problems', 'Solutions', 'Software development']
 ---
-# Don’t Live with Broken Windows
+# Don’t live with broken windows

 The broken windows' theory is a criminological theory that states that visible signs of crime, anti-social behavior, and civil disorder create an urban environment that encourages further crime and disorder, including serious crimes.